IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Period      Scenario        LoadLevel   Reservoir  Water outflows by load level (e.g., for irrigation   m\ :sup:`3`/s
 ==========  ==============  ==========  =========  ===================================================  =============

-All the reservoirs must be defined as columns of these files.
+All the reservoirs must be defined as columns in these files.

 These water outflows can be used to represent the water outflows for irrigation.

-If you have hourly/daily/weekly/monthly/yearly water outflows data, you can just input the daily/weekly/monthly/yearly amount at the first hour of every day/week/month/year.
+If you have hourly/daily/weekly/monthly/yearly water outflow data, you can just input the daily/weekly/monthly/yearly amount at the first hour of every day/week/month/year.

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.